BryanSchuetz/wedding/brunch.md

 ---
 layout: page
-title: Brunch
+title: Sunday Brunch
 order: 4
 ---

-<strong>For out-of-town guests only.</strong>
+<strong>For out-of-town guests.</strong>

-There will be a post-wedding <strong>brunch on Sunday morning</strong> for out-of-town guests.
+There will be a post-wedding <strong>brunch on Sunday morning</strong> for out-of-town guests only.
 More information to follow.
 We hope you'll plan to join us!